dotnet/docs/docs/csharp/csharp-7.md

 for member functions, and read-only properties.
 C# 7 expands the allowed members that can be implemented as expressions.
 In C# 7, you can implement *constructors*, *finalizers*, and `get` and `set` accessors on *properties* and *indexers*.
-The following class shows examples of each:
+The following code shows examples of each:

 [!code-csharp[ExpressionBodiedMembers](../../samples/snippets/csharp/new-in-7/new-in-7/expressionmembers.cs#36_ExpressionBodiedEverything "new expression-bodied members")]